Ladme/gorder/README.md

 ## Features
 - **Atomistic and coarse-grained systems.** `gorder` is able to calculate atomistic and coarse-grained order parameters for individual bonds of individual lipid types.
 - **Powerful selection language.** `gorder` allows for simple yet powerful atom selection using a VMD-like selection language, supporting regular expressions and groups from NDX files.
 (Read more about the language [here](https://ladme.github.io/gsl-guide/).)
 - **Automatic identification of molecule types.** `gorder` automatically recognizes bonds and classifies molecule types based on their topology.
+Order parameters are calculated and reported separately for each molecule type.
 - **Various output formats.** `gorder` can output results in YAML, XVG, CSV, and custom "table" format.
 - **Supports any force-field.** `gorder` is completely force-field agnostic.
 Martini?
 CHARMM?
 Slipids?
 Your own toy force-field?
 As long as your lipids have bonds, it will work.
 - **Leaflet-wise analysis.** `gorder` can perform scrambling-safe assignment of lipids to membrane leaflets using three different methods, and then calculate lipid order parameters for individual leaflets.